Trump signs bill to end partial government shutdown

 President Trump on Friday signed a short-term spending bill to re-open the government, ending the longest partial federal government shutdown in U.S. history.
 Trump signed the stop-gap spending bill just hours after the measure passed the Senate and House, respectively.

-"On Friday, January 25, 2019, the President signed into law: H.J.
+"On Friday, Jan.
+25, 2019, the president signed into law: H.J.
 Res.
-28, the 'Further Additional Continuing Appropriations Act, 2019,' which includes a short-term continuing resolution that provides fiscal year 2019 appropriations through February 15, 2019, for continuing projects and activities of the Federal Government included in the remaining seven appropriations bills," the White House said in a statement late Friday.
+28, the 'Further Additional Continuing Appropriations Act, 2019,' which includes a short-term continuing resolution that provides fiscal year 2019 appropriations through Feb.
+15, 2019, for continuing projects and activities of the Federal Government included in the remaining seven appropriations bills," the White House said in a statement late Friday.
 "Also included in the enrolled bill are provisions regarding retroactive pay and reimbursement, and extensions of certain authorities."

 Despite an end to the 35-day partial government shutdown, Trump on Friday night felt the need to defend the move, insisting that he had not caved on his sought-after funding for border security.